aturfah/cmplxsys530-final/proposal.md

 ****
 &nbsp;
 ### 1) Environment
-_The environment will be the "ladder", or the matchmaking service that pairs players for a battle.
-There will be two types of ladders, one that pairs players based on Elo Ranking and another that pairs them randomly.
-The ladder is also responsible for updating player scores after a game is completed._
+The environment will be the "ladder", or the matchmaking service that pairs players for a battle.
+There will be two types of ladders, one that pairs players based on Elo Ranking (```WeightedLadder```) and another that pairs them randomly (```RandomLadder```).
+The ladder is also responsible for updating player scores after a game is completed.

 #### Properties
 <ul>